 * may count either here or as language credit

 b.
 At least one course from two of the following areas (minimum 6 credits), one of which must be in Canadian Literature unless that requirement has already been met in the second year:

 2. Nineteenth-Century Studies: 355, 361, 362, 364

 3. Twentieth-Century Studies: 365, 366, 368, 370, 371, 372, 373, 374, 375, 377, 378, 379

 c.
 At least 3 credits of language or rhetoric from ENGL 307-331 or ENGL 342

 In addition, students will be required to take four sections of senior seminars, 491 and 492 (for a total of 12 credits), in their third and fourth years.
 These may be taken at any time and in any order, but must include at least three credits of ENGL 491 and at least three credits of ENGL 492.
 They must also take ENGL 499, the Honours Essay (for 3 or for 6 credits) which is best taken in their fourth year.

 Students also take 15 credits of upper-level English electives (ENGL 304 and higher.)
-Honours students are strongly encouraged to take ENGL 409, “Modern Critical Theories.”
+Honours students who have not taken ENGL 211 are strongly encouraged to take ENGL 409, “Modern Critical Theories.”

 English Honours students also need 42 credits of non-English courses and at least 48 credits in 300- and 400-level courses.
 Please note that upper-division courses in Creative Writing may not be counted towards English Honours requirements.